 Moral of the story: If you are earning more than your expenses, you are on the right track.

 5. Competitive Rates for your Products and Services

 Growth of a startup needs the right amount of investment to pace up the right things.
-Working as a digital nomad can be subjected to uncertainties.
-The living cost can spike up due to travel expenses.
+Working as a digital nomad can expose you to uncertainties.
+For example, your expenses can spike due to travel expenses.

 Lower Rates – For growing startups, charging lower rates for their premium services can be a marketing strategy to get more sales.
 However, Tim perceives it as a flawed approach to earn less income with more hard work.

 Discount Sales – Using discount sales occasionally as a strategy to increase market share is not a bad idea.
 But constant low revenue generation halts the growth of any digital business.
 Low ROI over a more extended period can force a firm to exit from the market instead of growth.

 The Cost of Joy – Tim Ferriss presented the Dreamline formula to determine the price of products and services for a digital nomad.
 In his best selling book 4-Hour Work Week, he emphasized that happiness should not be compromised to get income.
 Tim was one of the first entrepreneurs to add the cost of joy in the value of the product.